 As technologies and products become ever-more complex and their life cycles shrink, successfully mastering all the stages from lab to marketplace requires contributions from a large network of organizations—from suppliers of equipment, parts, and services to schools, colleges, and training programs to utilities and other infrastructure systems.
 And, as global competition to manufacture and sell high-value-added products heats up, the capabilities and performance of these so-called innovation ecosystems also must improve.

-The NNMI will consist of up to 15 dynamically linked regional clusters of manufacturing innovation.
-An IMI—each with technology focus will leverage and expand the industrial, research, and institutional strengths of the region—will be a central element, designed to catalyze collaboration and maximize shared infrastructural resources.
+The network will consist of up to 15 dynamically linked regional clusters of manufacturing innovation.
+An IMI—each with a technology focus that leverages and expands the industrial, research, and institutional strengths of the region—will be a central element.
+Each IMI will be designed to catalyze collaboration and maximize shared infrastructural resources.
 The focus of each Institute will be unique, determined through a competitive application process, but all IMIs will concentrate on adopting, refining, and applying promising emerging technologies.

 As nodes of a network, IMIs will complement each other's capabilities and benefit from shared approaches to such matters as intellectual property, contract research, and performance metrics.
 While the institutes will be regionally focused, the network will be national, integrated, and dynamic, aiming to fostering innovation and delivering new capabilities that can impact the manufacturing sector on a large scale.

 The NNMI program will be managed by the interagency Advanced Manufacturing National Program Office (AMNPO).
-Participating agencies include the Department of Defense, Department of Energy, Department of Commerce’s National Institute of Standard and Technology (NIST), NASA, the National Science Foundation, and other agencies.
-Industry, state, academic, and other partners will co-invest in the IMIs.
-As proposed, the federal government will make a $1 billion, one-time investment in the NNMI program.
+Participating agencies include the Department of Defense, Department of Energy, Department of Commerce's National Institute of Standard and Technology (NIST), NASA, the National Science Foundation, Department of Education, and other agencies.

 |1||President’s Council of Advisors on Science and Technology (2011), Report to the President on Ensuring Leadership in Advanced Manufacturing.|